 Tell your dentist about your fear

 If you have been avoiding your carmel dentist and putting off a problem that really needs to be taken care of, you should go ahead and make that appointment.
 Before your procedure begins, ask your dentist to have a conversation with you about the procedure and what to expect.
 Sometimes talking with your dentist and the staff can shed some light on your concerns and make you feel more at ease before your dental procedure.

 Understand new dental technologies

 Today’s dental procedures are way more advanced than when you were a kid.
-With modern technology and new ways to perform dental procedures, you may be worried for nothing.
+With modern technology and new ways to perform dental procedures, you may be worried about nothing.
 The same procedure that caused you a bit of pain when you were ten may not be the same today.
-Ask your dentist on how modern technology plays into the procedure you are scheduled for.
+Ask your dentist how modern technology plays into the procedure you are scheduled for.

 Ask for sedation

 While not all procedures will require sedation, you can ask your dentist if it would be appropriate for your situation.
 Look for a brewster dentist who understands dental fear and can provide you with options in order to relieve your concerns.
 Some dentists may be able to offer anti-anxiety medication before your procedure.

 Not all personalities mesh.
 As mentioned above, you should interview a few dentists before making a decision.
 You should be able to feel comfortable and at ease with the dentist that will be tending to your dental problem.
 If you feel rushed or intimidated, you should move on to the next candidates until you find the right one.

 Taking a deep breath and even listening to soothing music before and during your dental procedure could play a big part in helping you relax.
 If you feel relaxed and comfortable, the less you will tendency in feeling anxious.
 Schedule your appointment for the first thing in the morning to get it out of the way.
 There’s nothing worse than having anxiety in anticipation of your dental procedure.

 Communicate with your dentist